smapiot/piral/docs/specs/feed-api-specification.md

   hash: string;
   content?: string;
   link?: string;
+  requireRef?: string;
   custom?: any;
 }
 ```

 The schema is written and defined using a TypeScript interface (see references).

+If you want to embed the JavaScript then you must use `content` *instead* of an URL in `link`.

+If the `requireRef` field is used then the `content` will be embedded via a `currentScript`-based mechanism.
+The `requireRef` describes the name of the global require function, which must be pilet specific and should be unique across all pilets.
+For more information on the `requireRef` have a look at the pilet specification.

+The `custom` field can be used to transport any custom data into your Piral instance.
+This can be helpful for some fixed constants, translations, or some other relevant information.

 **Error Response**